hubidu/uiTestbook/BACKLOG.md

 - Save changed document (to file? to Google Drive)
 - Autosave documents
 - Import other documents
-- Try: Find element by point
 - Add a margin to the last cell
 - Declare variable in one cell and use it across cells
-- Use simple react code editor
 - Use json viewer for results
-- BUG Run to selected is broken
 - Make action buttons sticky
 - Insert cell before/after selected cell
 - Button to restart browser instance